AdrienPlacais/Simulia_Multipactor_lib/README.md

 If you manage your installation with `conda`, run:
 ```
 conda create -n vedo_env -c conda-forge python=3.11
+conda activate vedo_env
-conda install -c conda-forge numpy matplotlib pandas vedo
+conda install -c conda-forge numpy matplotlib pandas scipy vedo
 ```
 Warning: in the latter case, all your packages must be installed from the `conda-forge` source, which is not the default.
+You may also want to `conda install -c conda-forge spyder` to have an IDE.

-Also, you must run `conda activate vedo_env` to activate this environment.
+Remember to run `conda activate vedo_env` to activate this environment.
 More information: https://www.youtube.com/watch?v=Ul79ihg41Rs

 # Install package